San Giacomo Maggiore

 Interior

-An aisleless nave, the chapels are crowned with a terracotta frieze of statues of Christ and the Apostles and urns, added in 1727.
+An aisleless nave, the chapels are toppeed with a terracotta frieze on which are statues of Christ and the Apostles and urns, added in 1727.
 This is a church of much fresco fascination, both complete and in tantalising patches.
 The best stuff is in the ambulatory chapels.

 The less-interesting nave has 17th and 18th century works, mostly, in nine chapels on each side, all frescoed on their side walls.
 Each group of three chapels has a ledge with statues of two saints above and a window, real or trompe l'oeil, behind (see photo below right).